kanamania/AmbulanceRiderApp/INSTALLATION_CHECKLIST.md

 # Installation Checklist

-Use this checklist to ensure proper installation and setup of the Ambulance Rider App.
+Use this checklist to ensure proper installation and setup of the Global Express.

 ## Pre-Installation